Summer Skills Center

 Video Game Design

-Intro to Video Game Design, Academy of Interactive Entertainment, Seattle Center Armory Building, July 7 to August 3
+Intro to Video Game Design, Seattle World School, July 10 to August 3

-Learn about digital art, animation, and gaming at the Academy of Interactive Entertainment campus at the Seattle Armory building located on the Seattle Center campus.
+Learn about digital art, animation, and gaming.
 Get acquainted with programming and create a simple video game in Unity.
 Students will learn about 2D animation, C# Programming, and Video Game Design.